utk-cs/CS340-Fall-2021/README.md

 After your team has a project repo created, feel free to delete your fork of this repo.

+### If your PR has been merged

+Once your student PR gets merged you should see an invite to join the utk-cs organization.
+This is where we'll be creating your team repos, so you'll need access to work on your projects.

 ## Teams

 If you already know who you want to work with, you can follow this same process to create a file under `teams/`.